pekarskyi/ip-get-logger/README.md

 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Navigate to the 'IP GET Logger' settings page to configure the plugin

-## Importing a list of GET requests

-In the `GET Requests Database` section, select the `ip-get-logger-export.txt` file and import the list of requests.
-The file is located in the plugin folder.

 ## Example: Watch for suspicious parameters

 Add a pattern: `eval=`